rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > This question is too vague and unlikely to yield any interesting answers.

-### How may developers at your company use Rust at work?
+### How many developers at your company use Rust at work?

 - 1
 - 2-5